-You can customize the avatar that is displayed in Lync/SfB users' contact lists to represent the Pexip service.
+You can customize the avatar that is displayed in Lync/SfB users' contact lists to represent the Pexip service / gateway contact.

-The avatar that is displayed in the Lync/SfB user's contact list is the content of the presence_avatar_image.jpg file contained in the theme associated with the VMR.
-If no theme has been associated with the VMR, or it is a Pexip Distributed Gateway contact, then the avatar from the default theme is used.
+The avatar that is displayed in the Lync/SfB user's contact list is the content of the presence_avatar_image.jpg file contained in the theme associated with the VMR or Call Routing Rule as appropriate.
+If no theme has been associated with the VMR or Call Routing Rule, then the avatar from the default theme is used.
 Note that this feature only works in environments where the Conferencing Nodes are directly reachable from the Lync/SfB client.